-4.1.25.2.2 Schedules of Compliance
+5.2.2 Schedules of Compliance

-The Regional Water Board may establish a Schedule of Compliance in a National Pollutant Discharge Elimination System (NPDES) permit under the following circumstances:,
+The North Coast Water Board may establish a Schedule of Compliance in a NPDES permit under the following circumstances:,

-1. Where an existing discharger has demonstrated, to the Regional Water Board’s satisfaction, that it is infeasible to achieve immediate compliance with effluent and/or receiving water limitations specified to implement new, revised, or newly interpreted water quality objectives, criteria, or prohibitions.
+1. Where an existing discharger has demonstrated, to the North Coast Water Board’s satisfaction, that it is infeasible to achieve immediate compliance with effluent and/or receiving water limitations specified to implement new, revised, or newly interpreted water quality objectives, criteria, or prohibitions.

 Where a discharger is required to comply with Total Maximum Daily Loads (TMDLs) adopted as a single permitting action, and demonstrates that it is infeasible to achieve immediate compliance with effluent and/or receiving water limits that are specified to implement new, revised or newly interpreted objectives, criteria, or prohibitions.

 The schedule of compliance shall include a time schedule for completing specific actions (including interim effluent limits) that demonstrate reasonable progress toward attaining the effluent and/or receiving water limitations, water quality objectives, criteria, or prohibitions.
-The schedule of compliance shall contain interim limits and a final compliance date based on the shortest feasible time required to achieve compliance (determined by the Regional Water Board at a public hearing after considering the factors identified below).
+The schedule of compliance shall contain interim limits and a final compliance date based on the shortest feasible time required to achieve compliance (determined by the North Coast Water Board at a public hearing after considering the factors identified below).

 Schedules of compliance in NPDES permits for existing NPDES permittees shall be as short as feasible, but in no case exceed the following: Up to five years from the date of permit issuance, re-issuance, or modification that establishes effluent and/or receiving water limitations specified to implement new, revised, or newly interpreted objectives, criteria, or prohibitions.
 A permittee can apply for up to a five-year extension, but only where the conditions of the schedule of compliance have been fully met, and sufficient progress toward achieving the objectives, criteria, or prohibitions has been documented.